Record of Success

 For over ten years, Operation CatSnip has saved the lives of cats and kittens on the Treasure Coast while diminishing the births of homeless community cats.
 Community cats may be feral cats who can live healthy lives outdoors or stray cats who are lost or abandoned pets suitable for adoption.
 Our all-volunteer organization has coordinated the spay/neuter of thousands of cats and kittens, provides foster care and launches cats and kittens into good adoptive homes.
 Recognized as a reputable animal welfare organization, Operation CatSnip has been awarded various grants in support of low-cost spay and neutering from PetCo, Best Friends, Dr. Jane, Community Cats Podcast, Shelter Animal Count, Banfield and other organizations.

-Operation CatSnip is one of the designated cat rescue partners participating in the Fort Pierce Community Cat Program.
-In cooperation with the City of Fort Pierce, OCS coordinates the trapping, sterilization, vaccination and return of free-roaming cats in city limits.
-Residents with inquiries about helping free roaming cats should contact Operation CatSnip at 772-293-4621 or OperationCatSnipTC@gmail.com
+Operation CatSnip is the designated partner in all St. Lucie County Animal Control TNVR programs: City of Fort Pierce, City of Port St. Lucie, and unincorporated St. Lucie County.
+OCS coordinated the trapping, sterilization, vaccination, and return of free-roaming cats.
+Residents with inquiries about helping free roaming cats should contact Operation CatSnip at 772-293-4621 or [email protected]

 Advocate for TNR - Trap/Neuter/Return